Have questions about your research?

 - Two letters of recommendation from faculty or other scholars familiar with the research project.
 Please note that the committee cannot consider letters of recommendation from librarians or staff of the UCLA Library.

-Application materials, including letters of recommendation, can be submitted in PDF format by email to email@example.com.
+Application materials for the Thayer and Rootenberg Fellowships, including letters of recommendation, can be submitted in PDF format by email to email@example.com.
 Letters of recommendation in PDF format also can be sent by email, either by the person writing them or by the applicant.

 Review Process and Notification